PowerShell/PSSwagger/docs/commands/New-PSSwaggerModule.md

 ### -AssemblyFileName
 File name of the pre-compiled SDK assembly.
 This assembly along with its dependencies should be available in '.\ref\fullclr\' folder under the target module version base path ($Path\$Name\$Version\\).
-If your generated module needs to work on PowerShell Core, place the coreclr assembly along with its depdencies under '.\ref\coreclr\' folder under the target module version base path ($Path\$Name\$Version\\).
+If your generated module needs to work on PowerShell Core, place the coreclr assembly along with its dependencies under '.\ref\coreclr\' folder under the target module version base path ($Path\$Name\$Version\\).
 For FullClr, the specified assembly should be available at "$Path\$Name\$Version\ref\fullclr\$AssemblyFileName".
 For CoreClr, the specified assembly should be available at "$Path\$Name\$Version\ref\coreclr\$AssemblyFileName".